Confucianism: Terminology

 The terms that use do not use the name "Confucius" at all, but instead focus on the ideal of the Confucian man.
 The use of the term "Confucianism" has been avoided by some modern scholars, who favor "Ruism" and "Ruists" instead.
 Robert Eno argues that the term has been "burdened ... with the ambiguities and irrelevant traditional associations".
 Ruism, as he states, is more faithful to the original Chinese name for the school.

 The term "Traditionalist" has been suggested by David Schaberg to emphasize the connection to the past, its standards, and inherited forms, in which Confucius himself placed so much importance.
 This translation of the word is followed by e.g. Yuri Pines.

 According to Zhou Youguang, originally referred to shamanic methods of holding rites and existed before Confucius's times, but with Confucius it came to mean devotion to propagating such teachings to bring civilisation to the people.

-In the Western world, the character for water is often used as a symbol for Confucianism, which is not the case in modern China.